-Belt - boys only - solid, black leather belt.
+Belt (boys only) - solid, black leather belt.
 No oversized, ornate, or decorative belt buckle is allowed.
 The buckle can be either silver or gold, but it is an essential part of the uniform.
 The De La Salle uniform pants must always be worn with a belt.

-Tie - Official DLS ties and bowties for boys are available in the Bookstore.
+Tie (boys only) - Official DLS ties and bowties for boys are available in the Bookstore.
 Ties may not be worn with the senior shirt or the club shirt.
 When ties are worn with the school uniform, they must be worn and tied properly.
+Boys are required to wear ties for all school masses.
 Girls are not required to wear ties.
-Boys are required to wear ties for all school masses.

-Sweaters and sweatshirts - only uniform sweaters or those DLS sweatshirts purchased from the Bookstore may be worn in school.
+Sweaters and sweatshirts - only uniform sweaters or those DLS sweatshirts purchased from the Cavs Shop may be worn in school.
 THESE ARE NOT TO BE WORN INSIDE-OUT OR AROUND WAIST.
 HOODED SWEATSHIRTS ARE ALLOWED.
 HOWEVER, HOODS SHOULD NEVER BE WORN IN ANY CAMPUS SCHOOL BUILDING INCLUDING THE GYM AND MUST BE WORN DOWN AT ALL TIMES THROUGHOUT THE SCHOOL DAY.